Ethel Merston: Biography

-Ethel Merston first met Gurdjieff in London, through P. D. Ouspensky and Dr. Maurice Nicoll (1884-1953), and went to France where she lived and studied with Gurdjieff at the Prieuré from 1922–27.
+Ethel Merston first met Gurdjieff in London, through P. D. Ouspensky and Dr. Maurice Nicoll (1884-1953), and went to France where she lived and studied with Gurdjieff at the Prieuré from 1922 to 1927.
 An energetic worker with organizational and administrative abilities, she managed the school in Mr. Gurdjieff’s absences.
 For some years, as Gurdjieff wrote his magnum opus All and Everything, she was one of the principal translators.
 Though she left the Institute in 1927, Gurdjieff remained an important influence in her life.

 Financially independent, she traveled the world, settling in India in 1934.
 She chanced to meet again a childhood friend, Maud MacCarthy (later known as Swami Omananda), who arrived with her husband, the composer John Foulds, and their friend Bill, known as The Boy.
 She befriended many Western seekers, among them Alain Daniélou and his companion Raymond Burnier, and worked with Daniélou on his book, Introduction to the Study of Musical Scales.
 She introduced her young Scots friend, Alexander Phipps (later known as Sri Madhava Ashish) to Sri Krishna Prem, who had co-founded the Mirtola ashram with his guru Sri Yashoda Mai (1882-1944).
 The French Benedictine monk Père Henri Le Saux (Swami Abhishiktananda) became a lifelong friend, grateful for Ethel’s invaluable help at key moments in his quest.
 She was a friend of Sunyata, whom Ramana Maharshi had said was a “rare born mystic.”